 This year marked the 26th anniversary of the Burning Man event on the public lands of the Black Rock Desert playa.
 The 2017 Burning Man event wrapped up on September 4th with peak population just over 69, 500 paid participants.
 92 vending permits were issued.
 There was one participant death this year.
 Black Rock City (BRC) LLC "Playa Restoration Crew" began collecting and disposing of debris, aka, Matter Out of Place (MOOP) within the designated Closure Order area.
+BRC met their target goals in the playa clean-up.
 BLM processed a total of 8 on-site vendor SRP's for this year's event.

-The "Man" before the burn and the Black Rock City skyline.
+The "Man" before the burn and the Black Rock City skyline